-Tannin – A naturally occurring chemical that helps to preserve red wine and adds a savoury edge to the flavor.
+Tannin – A naturally occurring chemical that helps to preserve red wine and adds a savory edge to the flavor.
 Tannins come from grape stems, pips, and skins.
-Tannin also comes from oak ageing of wine.
+Tannin also comes from oak aging of wine.

-Tertiary aromas - Aromas in a wine that are due to the effects of ageing.
+Tertiary aromas - Aromas in a wine that are due to the effects of aging.

 Unfiltered wine – A wine that has been bottled without filtration.
 Used for quality wines.

-Varietal labelling - The practice of naming the grape or grapes on the label still uncommon in classical European regions, adopted widely elsewhere over the past 20 years.
+Varietal labeling - The practice of naming the grape or grapes on the label still uncommon in classical European regions, adopted widely elsewhere over the past 20 years.